-While all injuries should be taken seriously, damage to the foot and ankle musculoskeletal system should be carefully monitored, as these injuries can cause issues in other parts of the body.
-If you have had an accident and are seeking foot and ankle treatment, contact Sarasota Orthopedic Associates to make an appointment with our foot doctor today.
+While all injuries should be taken seriously, damage to the foot and ankle musculoskeletal system should be carefully monitored and treated to prevent complications that can affect other parts of the body.
+If you have had an accident and are seeking foot and ankle treatment, or are experiencing unexplained foot pain, contact the experienced physicians at Sarasota Orthopedic Associates.

-Common Foot and Ankle Injuries
+The Impact of Foot and Ankle Injuries